 The project site is not located within a high needs area of the city, as designated by SFRPD.
 With the availability of open space in the immediate vicinity of the project site, and given that the project would not generate population growth, project-generated demand could be accommodated by the existing local resources and regional recreational resources, such as Jackson Playground, Esprit Park, Potrero Hill Mini Park, and non-SFRPD parks such as Agua Vista Park, Mariposa Park, Bayfront Park, and Mission Bay Commons Park.
 Additionally, the area is served by two overlapping regional trails that are still being expanded and connected, but currently exist, the Bay Trail and the Blue Greenway.
-Overall, the proposed project would not create a substantial increase in the use of existing neighborhood or regional recreational facilities such that physical deterioration or degradation of existing facilities would occur, nor would it result in the need for the expansion or construction of recreational facilities.
+Overall, the proposed project would not create a substantial increase in the use of existing neighborhood or regional recreational facilities such that physical deterioration or degradation of existing facilities.
 Therefore, this impact would be less than significant and no mitigation measures are necessary.